 Because different types of data do not access memory at the same rate, VRAM buffers and formats graphics data structures so they can be immediately accessed by a computer’s central processing unit (CPU) or the graphics processing unit (GPU).

 VRAM is the memory in a display adapter devoted to storing image data for display.
 Typically, the amount of VRAM on a video card is the biggest determinant of video performance.
 The more VRAM, the better the resolution and color depth possible for that card.

 It is used in both 2D and 3D computer graphics as part of the graphics hardware acceleration used to hold the image data displayed on a display screen and create and manipulate that image.

 The amount of VRAM on any given video card is usually measured in megabytes per second.
-It ensures that the processor can access large amounts of image data quickly when drawing to the screen.
+It ensures the processor can quickly access large amounts of image data when drawing to the screen.